Dtar380/PyLauncher/README.md

 ## :open_file_folder: Known issues

-The program when creating an installation passes directly to the .mrpack creation, Im going to fix it for the 0.2.1
+No issues detected when running the code, but remember, if you find one, report it in `Issues`

 ## :scroll: License